Roast-Lord/SMGcodes/README.md

 # SMGcodes
-  Every code here is free for everyone to use,
-Give credit if you use for academic purposes only.
+  Every code here is free for everyone to use, give credit if you use for academic purposes only.

   Siloé Garcez